 Kraken.IO is well-known for image compression and tools.
 I’ve used their paid services in the past with great success to optimize images for this website.
 From the domain registration, I thought JPEG.IO might be owned by the same company.
 However, I never got a response to my email inquiry.

 The service did reduce the picture from 9.6mb down to 3.56mb (37%).
 The version looked just as good as the original.

 Optmizilla didn’t seem as polished, but I learned it is feature-rich.
 They clearly state the JPG or PNG files you upload will delete in 1 hour.
 There were two items that stood out.
 The first was they offer different language options other than English, which I thought was a nice touch.

 They also allowed me to use a slider to adjust the image quality.
 This is something you might see in desktop software.
 I didn’t see this feature offered with the other web applications.

-The output examples of the before and after images wasn’t as large as other services and contain an inset.
+The output examples of the before and after images weren’t as large as other services and contain an inset.
 I’m guessing when the initial thumbnail loads, it’s using the center of your image.
 You can click the image and locate a more important part of the photo for comparison.